 After adding buildpacks you need to redeploy the code so the buildpacks can start working.

-Sometimes after deploying our code and while running our server, it returns exceptions from the code and we need to check why our produces an exception.
+Sometimes after deploying our code and while running our server, it returns exceptions from the code and we need to check why it produces an exception.
 While running locally we can find all the logs in our terminal but how we can see them on Heroku?

 On the application, page click on ‘more’ located at the top right and then go to view logs.